Aaqil101/Custom-Libraries/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`)
 4. Push to the branch (`git push origin feature/YourFeature`)
 5. Open a Pull Request

-Please make sure your contributions follow our [documentation standards](docs/guidelines.md) and include the appropriate tests.

 ### Library Submission Guidelines